fleetdm/fleet/handbook/queries/get-macos-disk-free-space-percentage.md

 # Get macOS disk free space percentage

-Displays the percentage of free space available on the primary disk partition
+Displays the percentage of free space available on the primary disk partition.

 ### Support
 macOS